InnerSourceCommons/managing-innersource-projects/README.md

 ## Who is fostering this initiative?

-We thank [Bitergia] for starting this book and seeding it with its main areas of expertise such as the usual metrics and KPI's to use, the methodology, the metrics strategy around your general InnerSource strategy and the infrastructure needed to have a successful InnerSource journey within a company.
+We thank [Bitergia] (especially José Manrique López and Daniel Izquierdo) for starting this book and seeding it with its main areas of expertise such as the usual metrics and KPI's to use, the methodology, the metrics strategy around your general InnerSource strategy and the infrastructure needed to have a successful InnerSource journey within a company.